-The boundaries of beauty and violence are blurred by his disturbing humanoid sculptures —naked, bleeding, piled or tied— and his compositions such as a bunch of heads inside a pack of capsules, a human mermaid in a fishbowl or a bunch of bodies inside of a can.
-This particular and precise universe creates a surreal scenario in which is represented dramatically the (sweet or not) solitude or loneliness of the human being in an overpopulated world.
+The boundaries of beauty and violence are blurred by his disturbing humanoid sculptures —naked, bleeding, piled or tied— and his compositions ranging from a pile of heads inside a pack of capsules, a human mermaid in a fishbowl or bodies inside of a can.
+His particular and precise vision creates a surreal scenario and presents the (sweet or not) solitude and loneliness of the human experience in an overpopulated world.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What is more important: to take or not to take yourself too seriously in order to be creative?